AntMenG/Simple-Electron-React-APP/README.md

 ### `npm run electron-dev`

-Runs the app with server on port 3000 and electron app
+Run the app with server on port 3000 and electron app

 ### `npm start`